ChickTechRDU/rpi-wordpress-screen/README.md

         # We return that here, after converting the header's value to an integer type.
         return int(response.headers['X-WP-Total'])

-# Add all of the blog URLs here for the blogs in your group.
+# Add all of the blog URLs here for the blogs in your group in what's called a **dictionary**.
+# This allows us to refer to the blogs later by a readable name like "Jenn's Blog".
 blog_urls = {
     "username1's blog": "http://$username1.example.com/wp-json/wp/v2",
     "username2's blog": "http://$username2.example.com/wp-json/wp/v2"
 }

-# Create an empty list that will be populated later
+# As we go through the blogs, we need to track which ones have the most comments.
+We store the
+# top blogs in a variable that we'll overwrite each time we find a new blog that matches or exceeds
+# our current top blog.
 top_blogs = []
-# Create an empty varible that will be overwritten later
+# For each of the blogs with the most comments, we'll track the number of comments that is with
+# another variable.
 top_blog_total_comments = 0

-# call class methods for each item in the blog_urls dictionary
+# Again we'll use a for loop to get the total comments for each blog in the blog_urls dictionary.
 for blog_name, blog_url in blog_urls.items():
     blog = Blog(blog_url)
     total_comments = blog.total_comments()